 This can provide major benefits depending on the individual variables of your business.
 This added flexibility can be a huge benefit for business owners both starting out and down the road.
 You can choose to elect a tax status at anytime during the business' existence as it grows and changes over time.

-When in doubt, it's always valuable to seek the advice of a CPA or tax advisor to determine the benefits of your unique situation.
+When in doubt, it's always valuable to seek the advice of a CPA or tax advisor to determine the tax implications of incorporation.
 You may pay upfront for the consultation, but could save thousands over time.